anyscale/e2e-llm-workflows/README.md

 ## Set up

 If you're on [Anyscale](https://console.anyscale.com/register/v2), you can run this entire tutorial for free (all dependencies are setup and the necessary compute will autoscale).
-Otherwise be sure to install the dependencies from `requirements.txt` and provision the appropriate GPU resources (4xA10s).
+Otherwise be sure to install the dependencies from the `containerfile` and provision the appropriate GPU resources (4xA10s).

 <img src="https://raw.githubusercontent.com/anyscale/foundational-ray-app/refs/heads/main/images/compute.png" width=500>